nginxinc/nginx-gateway-fabric/docs/content/guides/integrating-cert-manager.md

 cafe-secret   kubernetes.io/tls   2      20s
 ```

-### Step 4 – Deploy our application and HTTPRoute
+### Deploy our application and HTTPRoute
 Now we can create our coffee Deployment and Service, and configure the routing rules.
-You can use the following manifest
-to create the Deployment and Service:
+You can use the following manifest to create the Deployment and Service:

 ```yaml
 apiVersion: apps/v1